flenniken/statictea/docs/runFunction.md

 Create a float from a number string.
 If the string is not a number, return the default.

 ~~~
-float(numString: string, default: any) any
+float(numString: string, default: optional any) any
 ~~~~

 Examples: